Get E-Book

 // a and b are different module instances

-Those two imports evaluate the same source file as two separate module instances.
-That can be useful for cache-busting in development or tests, but it can also produce accidental duplicate state when query strings or fragments differ.
+Those two imports point at the same source file, but they are different URLs.
+Node treats them as different module instances.
+That can be useful in development or tests, but it can also create accidental duplicate state.

-Bare specifiers, names without ./, ../, or /, still go through Node's package resolution rules.
-Node checks package metadata and node_modules; for file-backed packages, the final result is a file: URL, and that URL becomes the identity used for caching and comparison.
+Bare specifiers are names without ./, ../, or /.
+They still go through Node's package resolution rules.
+Node checks package metadata and node_modules.
+For file-backed packages, the final result is a file: URL, and that URL becomes the module identity.

 js